Peter Sunde: The Pirate Bay trial

 On 31 January 2008, The Pirate Bay operators – Sunde, Fredrik Neij, Gottfrid Svartholm and Carl Lundström (CEO of The Pirate Bay's former ISP) – were charged with "assisting [others in] copyright infringement".
 The trial began on 16 February 2009.
-On 17 April 2009, Sunde and his co-defendants were found to be guilty of "assisting in making copyright content available" in the Stockholm District Court.
+On 17 April 2009, in Stockholm District Court, Sunde and his co-defendants were judged guilty of "assisting in making copyright content available".
 Each defendant was sentenced to one year in prison and ordered to pay damages of 30 million SEK (approximately €2,740,900 or US$3,620,000), to be apportioned among the four defendants.
 After the verdict a press conference was held where Sunde held up a handwritten IOU statement claiming that is all the damages he will pay, adding "Even if I had any money I would rather burn everything I own and not even give them the ashes.
 They could have the job of picking them up.
 That's how much I hate the media industry."

 The defendants' lawyers appealed to the Svea Court of Appeal together with a request for a retrial in the district court claiming bias on the part of judge Tomas Norström.
-The district court ruled there was no bias and denied the request for a retrial.
+The court ruled there was no bias and denied the request for a retrial.

 On appeal, the jail sentences were reduced, but the damages increased.

 The supreme court of Sweden subsequently refused to hear any further appeal.

 The European Court of Human Rights also later rejected an appeal.

 Segments of an interview with Sunde talking about copyright, the Internet, and culture are featured in the 2007 documentary Steal This Film and 2013 documentary TPB AFK.

+The early days of The Pirate Bay, along with the trial, are the basis for the 2024 series The Pirate Bay, with the role of Peter Sunde played by actor Simon Gregor Carlsson.
+The series was broadcast on the SVT network, a public television network funded by Swedish taxpayers, modelled on the BBC.

 Flattr

-Flattr is a micropayments system started by Sunde and Linus Olsson, which enables viewers of websites to make small donations to the developer by clicking a "Flattr this" button.
+Flattr was a micropayments system started by Sunde and Linus Olsson, which enabled viewers of websites to make small donations to the developer by clicking a "Flattr this" button.
 At the time of the projects's announcement in February 2010, Sunde explained that "the money you pay each month will be spread evenly among the buttons you click in a month.
 We want to encourage people to share money as well as content."
-Flattr itself takes a 10% administration fee.
+Flattr itself took a 10% administration fee.

 After WikiLeaks' initial publication of the U.S. Diplomatic Cables, companies including Visa, MasterCard, PayPal and Moneybookers blocked donations and money transfers to the site.
 Flattr, however, continued allowing donations to WikiLeaks.
 Sunde commented "We [Flattr] think their work is exactly what is needed and if we can help just a little bit, we will."

 On 5 April 2017, Adblock Plus publisher Eyeo GmbH announced that it had acquired Flattr for an undisclosed amount.